 Working papers

-“Inheritance Reform, Female Empowerment, and Intergenerational Effects: Theory and Evidence from India” 2021, University of Maryland (Job Market Paper)
+“Inheritance Reform, Female Empowerment, and Intergenerational Effects: Theory and Evidence from India,” 2025, Under Review

 “The Three-Gap Model of Health Worker Performance” with Kenneth Leonard, Luke Bawo, and Rianna Mohammed-Roberts, 2019.
 World Bank Policy Research Working Paper; no. WPS 8782.